Dumboiroy/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add client
+1. User requests to add client.
 2. HeartLink adds the client to the list.

    Use case ends.